 Food Supply Chain Traceability Risks and Solutions

 It’s no secret that food safety and regulations are becoming stricter than ever.
 The FDA has issued nearly 5,000 citations across food supply chains over the last two years.
 Descriptions included: contamination with chemicals, neglecting to write and implement an adequate HACCP plan, failure to manufacture a batch record, and improper storage to protect against contamination.
-As you can imagine, none of those infractions sound particularly appetizing; especially for consumers.
-And who can forget the disastrous Blue Bell recall and currently ongoing Chipotle food safety crisis that has caused the fast-casual Mexican chain’s stock to plummet?
+As you can imagine, none of those infractions sound particularly appetizing, especially for consumers.
+Who can forget the disastrous Blue Bell recall and currently ongoing Chipotle food safety crisis that has caused the fast-casual Mexican chain’s stock to plummet?
 What’s more, all of this increasing publicity around food safety and new regulations could mean major risks for those in the food supply chain and packaging industries.

 See our infographic for more information on the new risks presenting themselves in the modern food and beverage industry.

 Bottom line: knowing where products are in the food supply chain does not improve traceability and transparency